Quaqua

-The genus Quaqua falls within the tribe of plants known collectively as stapeliads.
-All stapeliads, including Quaqua, are Old World stem succulents.
+Quaqua is a genus of stem succulents within the tribe of plants known collectively as stapeliads.
+All stapeliads, including Quaqua, are Old World plants.

 Species of the genus Quaqua are exceptionally varied and endemic to southwestern Africa, and locally very common in Namaqualand.

+The name of the genus was taken from the Khoisan name 'Qua-qua' for the first plant described in the genus by N. E. Brown in 1879.
+That plant is now regarded as a subspecies of Quaqua incarnata.

 Description

 Species of Quaqua are usually characterised by having stout, firm, 4 or 5-sided stems bearing conical tubercles which often have a tough, tapering spike at their ends.
 A few species lack the spikes or have smoothly rounded tubercles.

 Quaqua flowers are distinctive from those of other southern African stapeliads for their numerous inflorescences emerging from each stem, especially closer to the ends.
 There are often ten along each stem, vertically arranged in distichous series.

 The flowers of some species are sweet smelling (faintly of honey or lemon), attractive and rather small (between 7 and 15 mm in diameter).
 The flowers of other species however, are larger, reaching a maximum diameter of 27 mm and are dark, papillate, and usually have a repulsive odor of urine or excrement.
 These species are pollinated by flies.